Skip to main content

 UTTER takes these models to the next level, by making them multimodal (supporting text and speech), multilingual, adaptable, safe, controllable, robust, and more efficient to train and to deploy.

 We have contributed datasets, methodology, software and empirical observations to advance various aspects of adaptation, contextualisation, uncertainty-awareness, explainability and robustness of XR models.
-Our contributions span 49 open-access publications and over 30 repositories including code and data (which have gathered over 500 stars on github at the time of reporting).
+Our contributions span 160 publications, associated open-source repositories, and have won 5 awards at research conferences.
 In an effort to accelerate development in these topics, we co-organised various international events (6 shared tasks and 1 workshop).

-Since the start, UTTER has consistently pushed the state of the art in research, through publishing the best in-class approaches to cross-lingual and multilingual tasks such as machine translation, translation evaluation, translation quality estimation, grammatical error correction, automatic post-editing, low-resource speech translation; through models such as TowerLM, xCOMET, CometKiwi23, or Naver’s entry to the IWSLT’23 shared task.
+Since the start, UTTER has consistently pushed the state of the art in research, through publishing the best in-class approaches to cross-lingual and multilingual tasks such as machine translation, translation evaluation, translation quality estimation, grammatical error correction, automatic post-editing, low-resource speech translation; through models such as TowerLM, xCOMET, CometKiwi23, and mHuBert-147.
+Specifically, our models have won the chat translation shared task at WMT2024, the biomedical domain shared task at WMT2024, the quality estimation shared task at WMT 2023, the instruction following short track task at IWSLT 2025, and the low-resource speech translation task at IWSLT 2023.
 We also published the first dataset for evaluating long-context LLMs in a specific use case of a meeting assistant (ELITR-Bench).
-As UTTER is at a relatively low TRL, research state-of-the-art is the most relevant metric for our work in RP1.
+As UTTER is at a relatively low TRL, research state-of-the-art is the most relevant metric for our work.

 UTTER's first in person meeting in Amsterdam